ProgettoIngegneriaDelSoftware/lifemanager/deliverable1.md

 <a name=RF23></a>
 * **RF23**
-  L'applicazione deve permettere a un utente autenticato di ricercare una specifica ricetta tramite la barra di ricerca, inserendo il titolo.
+  L'applicazione deve permettere a un utente autenticato di ricercare una specifica ricetta secondo il titolo.

 <a name=RF24></a>
 * **RF24**